pgervais/pgervais.github.io/_posts/2024-03-01-nothing-like-real-usage.markdown

 For a similar point on this topic, I recommend Andy Matuschak's [Effective system design requires insights drawn from serious contexts of use](https://notes.andymatuschak.org/z7EQ2nVGus5B1rS9CqT18g6) and the links therein.

+Also my own musings on having imperfect information: [A Personal Take on Tech Debt](/eng/tidbits/2024/05/01/on-tech-debt.html).

 ---

 Photo by <a href="https://unsplash.com/@amayli">Amélie Mourichon</a> on <a href="https://unsplash.com/photos/black-android-smartphone-and-pink-case-h3kEAHMl1k4">Unsplash</a>